m-Py/anticlust-code/2_Simulation_Study/README.md

 install_github("m-Py/anticlust", ref = "v0.3.0")
 ```

-Note that for the simulation presented in the paper, CPLEX version 12.8 was used
+To run the simulation presented in the paper, CPLEX version 12.8 was used as the
-as the ILP solver, called from the package `Rcplex`, which has to be installed
+ILP solver, interfaced from the package `Rcplex`, which has to be installed
 manually in addition to `anticlust`, as it is only an optional dependency and
 not automatically installed when installing `anticlust`: